OSHA News Release - (Archived) Table of Contents|

 OSHA reopened the TB record on June 17, requesting public comments on homeless shelter settings, medical waste facilities and other occupational exposures.
 OSHA is now asking for comment on new studies or data that will assist the agency in determining occupational risk to TB.

 OSHA first published a proposed standard to control occupational exposure to tuberculosis on Oct.
 17, 1997.
-The agency determined that the standard will help protect an estimated 5.3 million workers in more than 100,000 hospitals, nursing homes, hospices, correctional facilities, homeless shelters, and other work settings with a significant risk
+The agency determined that the standard will help protect an estimated 5.3 million workers in more than 100,000 hospitals, nursing homes, hospices, correctional facilities, homeless shelters, and other work settings with a significant risk of TB infection.

 While OSHA's risk assessment methodology received little challenge during the comment period and public hearings last year, some people objected to the agency's use of studies showing increased risk to workers in both hospitals and long-term care facilities for the elderly.
 Several people suggested that OSHA's estimates of the risk of TB infection, and subsequent deaths for health care workers, were too high.
 Accordingly, the agency is now soliciting more recent studies or other data, and comment on why those studies or data should be used to determine occupational risk to the disease.